 - Fruits and vegetables, including sprouts, lettuce, and other leafy greens

-- Raw or unpasturized milk and cheese
+- Raw or unpasteurized milk and cheese

 Food contamination can come from many sources or during any stage of food production and delivery.
-Food contamination can occur during harvesting, slaughter, transportion, or shipping.
+Food contamination can occur during harvesting, slaughter, transportation, or shipping.
 Contamination can occur due to improper storing and handling of food, and from improper food preparation or serving.
 Additionally, cross-contamination can occur if safe food comes in contact with tainted food in the kitchen or food preparation areas.